Do Fans Help Prevent Mold? What to Know

 - Leaving a gap between your furniture and your walls

 - Ensuring your A/C system is working properly

 - Cleaning ducts and vents

-- Investing in a dehumidifier (this will draw out moisture than your fans and A/C system can’t get by themselves)
+- Investing in a dehumidifier (this will draw out moisture that your fans and A/C system can’t get by themselves)

 Use Fans in the Summer

 Fans can help control moisture all year long.
 However, you should make a point of using them in the summer.
-In the summer, most areas are prone to high humidity that can lead to serious mold problems.
+In the summer, most areas are prone to high humidity, which can lead to serious mold problems.

 Turning on your fans is a great way to prevent fungal growth.
 It improves airflow and wicks away moisture that the fungus thrives on.

-However, if mold is continuously popping up around your home, a fan might not be the answer.
+However, a fan might not be the answer if mold is continuously popping up around your home.
 You may need the help of a professional remediation company.
 Experts will be able to not only remove the mold but keep it from coming back.

 Our team is eager to help you get your home back to normal.
 Call All Dry USA today!
 We’ll be out to fix your mold issue ASAP.